Jari Viuhkola

 Jari Viuhkola (born 27 February 1980) is a Finnish former professional ice hockey centre.
 He represented Kärpät in the Finnish SM-liiga.
-Viuhkolas career ended with season 2014-2015, after suffering from knee injuries.
+Viuhkola's career ended with season 2014–2015, after suffering from knee injuries.
 His last playing sessions he met with Mestis-team Kajaanin Hokki.

 Playing career

 After playing for Kärpät for his entire professional career to that date, Viuhkola signed a two-way contract with the New Jersey Devils in the 2007 offseason.
 After playing just one pre-season NHL game, Viuhkola was assigned to the Lowell Devils, New Jersey's AHL affiliate.
 After suffering a back injury and playing only ten games for Lowell, Viuhkola returned to Finland and signed a new contract with Kärpät.
-He was winning the Finnish Championship on Liiga, in Finnish Kanada-malja in hockey season 2013-2014.Jari Viuhkola will have his playing number, #24 lifted up to Raksilas Oulu Energia-Areena roof.
+He was winning the Finnish Championship on Liiga, in Finnish Kanada-malja in hockey season 2013–2014.Jari Viuhkola will have his playing number, #24 lifted up to Raksilas Oulu Energia-Areena roof.